ellakoa/postcard-poem/content/posts/delicate-lace.md

   A mantle of intricate lace
   the wood anemone's shy embrace
   Demure, close to the ground
-  Smiles when the sun shines down
+  Smiles when the sun shines down.
 alignPoemLeft: false
 removePostcardPadding: false
 address: Delicate Lace